-- Vermiculite-Aerates the soil, increases the amount of water and nutrients plants get.
+- Vermiculite-Aerates the soil, and increases the amount of water and nutrients plants get.

 - Coconut coir-Helps retain water and moisture.

-- Peat moss– helps the soil hold nutrients and can be used as a mulch if lime is added with it.
+- Peat moss- helps the soil hold nutrients and can be used as a mulch if lime is added to it.

 The best seed starting mix has a fluffy texture to it and when wet, you can squeeze out a little bit of water (not too much) but just enough to know it’s wet.
 Seeds need a space to grow and not be trapped or can hardly grow if the soil is too stiff.